 land that will lose its access means land that abuts the thoroughfare at any point to which access would be precluded as a result of the closure.

-5. Additional persons who are to be notified of certain other proposals — s.
-3.51
+5. Persons prescribed to be notified of certain proposals (Act s.
+3.51(1) person having an interest)

 The persons prescribed for the purposes of section 3.51 of the Act are —